-- The daily phonics lessons provide whole-group instruction, including modeling, practice, and feedback in encoding and decoding.
-The teacher follows a consistent daily lesson cycle to explain specific skills and gradually releases responsibility from whole-group teaching to phonemic awareness, phonics, and spelling activities.
-Whole-class transfer activities for small-group practice and extended transfer for systematic, independent practice follow this.
-Each daily lesson includes online and printable resources for whole groups, collaborative independent practice of specific skills, and suggestions for timing for each part of the lesson.
-The lesson begins with a five-minute warm-up activity focused on phonemic awareness, followed by a 25-30-minute whole group lesson reviewing prior learning and introducing new instruction in phonics and spelling.
-Afterward, an eight-minute activity applies the skill in a transfer lesson with isolated words and sounds and a decodable passage.
-Lastly, there are 15 minutes of extended transfer for small groups and independent practice of newly acquired skills. - The materials include evidence of explicit and intentional daily opportunities for phonics and foundational skills.
+- The daily phonics lessons provide direct whole-group instruction that includes modeling, practice, and feedback in encoding and decoding.
+The teacher follows a consistent and intentional daily lesson cycle that allows for an explanation of specific skills taught and allows for the gradual release of responsibility from whole group teaching and activities in phonemic awareness and phonics and spelling followed up with whole-class transfer activities that enable students to practice in small groups and extended transfer that allows systematic, independent practice of daily skills.
+Each daily lesson includes online and printable resources that allow for whole group, collaborative, and independent practice of specific daily skills.
+Each section within a daily lesson represents a routine and includes suggestions for timing for each of the four components.
+Each lesson begins with a five-minute warm-up activity centered around phonemic awareness skills, a 25-30 minute whole group lesson centered that starts with a review of prior learning and progresses to new instruction in phonics and spelling, an eight-minute activity that applies the skill in a transfer lesson that includes words and sounds in isolation and a decodable passage, and fifteen minutes of extended transfer for students to practice newly acquired skills in small groups and independently. - The materials include evidence of explicit and intentional daily opportunities for phonics and foundational skills.
 The materials include a detailed description of "Part 1" and "Part 2" of the "Lesson Framework."
 "Part 1" is the "Phonemic Awareness Warm-Up," where students spend five minutes engaged in explicit instruction, modeling, and independent practice with blending and segmenting.
-The materials include "Part 2" of the "Lesson Framework," in which students get 30 minutes daily to receive explicit instruction and practice with sound-symbol correspondence.
+The materials include "Part 2" of the "Lesson Framework," in which students get thirty minutes daily to receive explicit instruction and practice with sound-symbol correspondence.
 Daily routines within each lesson provide for teacher modeling and student application.
 There are clear and concise instructions for teachers that explicitly teach the day's skill and purposefully allow for student practice.
 For example, each lesson includes a section for guided dictation where students apply the skill taught to spelling and writing. - The materials include explicit and intentional daily opportunities for phonics and foundational skills.
 They also include a "Part 2" to daily lessons.
-Unit 2: Lesson 20, "Part 2" of "Digraphs: Voiced and Voiceless -th" starts by giving teacher tips for multilingual learners and the use of "Elkonin Boxes."
-"Part 2" continues with visual word card cues and breaks down decoding and encoding skills modeled, practiced, and then moved to independent practice.
+For example, in Unit 2: Lesson 7, "Part 2" of "Digraphs: Voiced and Voiceless -th," the lesson starts by giving the teacher tips for the -th pattern at the beginning and endings of words.
+"Part 2" continues with visual word card cues